coderplex-org/moc-frontend/Rakesh/journal.md

 - Javascript

 ### Things I learnt:
-- Declare JavaScript Variablescompleted
+- Declare JavaScript Variables

-- Storing Values with the Assignment Operatorcompleted
+- Storing Values with the Assignment Operator

-- Initializing Variables with the Assignment Operatorcompleted
+- Initializing Variables with the Assignment Operator

-- Understanding Uninitialized Variablescompleted
+- Understanding Uninitialized Variables

-- Understanding Case Sensitivity in Variablescompleted
+- Understanding Case Sensitivity in Variables

-- Add Two Numbers with JavaScriptcompleted
+- Add Two Numbers with JavaScript

-- Subtract One Number from Another with JavaScriptcompleted
+- Subtract One Number from Another with JavaScript

-- Multiply Two Numbers with JavaScriptcompleted
+- Multiply Two Numbers with JavaScript

-- Divide One Number by Another with JavaScriptcompleted
+- Divide One Number by Another with JavaScript

-- Increment a Number with JavaScriptcompleted
+- Increment a Number with JavaScript

 - Decrement a Number with JavaScript
 ### Things which I struggled to learn: